 When to apply for a Temporary Events Notice

-You will need to apply for a Temporary Event Notice (TEN) if you want to carry out a ‘licensable activity’ on unlicensed premises in England or Wales, or if you want to extend the hours currently permitted on your premises licence a particular licensable activity.
+You need to apply for a Temporary Event Notice (TEN) if you want to carry out a ‘licensable activity’ on unlicensed premises in England or Wales, or if you want to extend the hours currently permitted on your premises licence a particular licensable activity.

 Licensable activity includes: